Mohammad-SU/Rich-React-Notes/README.md

 ### Current features:
 - Add, edit, and delete notes (data saves to Local Storage)
 - A rich-text editor which allows for a variety of formatting options, image uploads, and media embeds
+- Search function - by title, content, and date
 - Animations
 - Responsive CSS based on window size